 Since 2010/11, the starting point for additional rate tax has been £150,000.
 By introducing a freeze on the tax threshold, especially with prices forecast to rise faster in the short term, it has resulted in many additional people crossing the threshold to become taxpayers (or even higher rate taxpayers).

 Freezing the tax thresholds and limits that are subject to automatic inflation-linking is in practice tantamount to introducing a stealth tax.
 When freezing the inflation-linked tax thresholds, the government expected an extra 1.3 million people to pay income tax by 2025/26 due to rising inflation, with 1 million also forecast to become a higher rate taxpayer.

 What does this mean for families?

 The freezes will have an eroding effect, meaning that many couples who have never had to think about their tax planning, will now need to consider their tax jointly, as:

-The high-income child benefit charge only applies if one or either of a child’s parents, or adults in the child’s household (married or not), has an income exceeding £50,000 – a figure unchanged since January 2013.
-When combined with higher tax rate, a two-child family would reach a marginal tax rate of up to 58.3% (59.3% in Scotland).
+The high-income child benefit charge only applies if one or either of a child’s parents or adults in the child’s household (married or not), has an income exceeding £50,000 – a figure unchanged since January 2013.
+When combined with a higher tax rate, a two-child family would reach a marginal tax rate of up to 58.3% (59.3% in Scotland).

 One way to avoid becoming liable for high income tax is to acknowledge your investment income.
 In doing so, couples can rearrange ownership of investments and avoid reaching the £50,000 higher rate threshold.